human-nature-lab/HNL-partnering-website/data/projects/Using Games to Measure Groups.md

 ---json
 {
-  "title": "Using Games To Measure Group Effectiveness", "priority": 9,
+  "title": "Using Games to Measure Workplace Group Effectiveness", "priority": 9,
   "excerpt": "Can a one-hour test of group performance in the workplace be as accurate as manager’s ratings based on yearlong evaluations?
 Groups of workers jointly have distinctive properties, and it should be possible to measure such collective properties using novel tests.
-We can use special games to measure group effectiveness.", "goals": [{
+We can use special games to rapidly assess group effectiveness.", "goals": [{
     "id": "A",
     "cost": "$125,000",
-    "description": "This level of support would cover costs to consult with our research team who would provide guidance on the execution of a short-term project testing the applicability of our current tools in a workplace environment made available by the donor. "
+    "description": "This level of support would cover costs to consult with our research team.
+We would provide guidance on the execution of a short-term project testing the applicability of our current tools in a workplace environment made available by the donor. "
   }, {
     "id": "B",
     "cost": "$1.5 million",